We Tested 5 Chat Widgets with Google Lighthouse — Here’s What Happened

 How we tested

-- Google Lighthouse via Chrome DevTools with mobile throttling (simulated Slow 4G, Moto G Power emulation).
+Google Lighthouse via Chrome DevTools: Mobile throttling enabled — simulated Slow 4G, Moto G Power emulation.

-- Metrics tracked: Performance Score, Total Blocking Time (TBT), unused JavaScript loaded, long main-thread tasks, third-party cookies, and Best Practices score.
+Metrics tracked: Performance Score, Total Blocking Time (TBT), unused JavaScript, long main-thread tasks, third-party cookies, and Best Practices score.

 Mobile throttling is key.
 Most audits run on fast desktops, which hides the real cost of heavy JavaScript.
 Simulated 4G shows what your actual mobile visitors experience.